Last Updated: Mar 13, 2023

 How We Secure Information

 The security of your personal information is important to us.
 We maintain administrative, technical and physical safeguards to protect against loss, theft, unauthorized use, disclosure, or retrieval of personal information.
-In particular:
+You can check out our security page for more details.

 If we learn of a security breach, we will attempt to notify you electronically (subject to any applicable laws) so that you can take appropriate protective steps; for example, we may post a notice on our Site or elsewhere on the Service, and email to your email address on file.
 Depending on where you live, you may have a legal right to receive notice of a security breach in writing.